-The Lethbridge office also houses Avison Young Appraisals and Avison Young Property Management, allowing us to better service the needs of our clients.
+The Lethbridge office houses Avison Young and Avison Young Property Management, allowing us to better service the needs of our clients.

-Lethbridge is the fourth-largest city in Alberta by population and third-largest by area.
+Lethbridge is the third-largest city in Alberta by both population and area.
 Located in Southern Alberta, Lethbridge is in the center of a trade area that serves over 340,000 people across parts of Alberta, British Columbia and Montana.
 The Lethbridge and area market registered growth in 2019 and this trend is expected to continue in 2020.
 Lethbridge recently hit the 100,000 population mark and we predict a strong year ahead.

 Initially built around agriculture and coal-mining, Lethbridge now has a diverse range of key industries including commercial, financial, transportation and industrial.
 Additionally, Lethbridge is home to one university and two colleges.